By: Nicholas King.

 Although vape manufacturers claim that vaping gives you pure nicotine and harmless vapor, The National Institute of Health has now started investigating the effects of propylene glycerol and glycerin.

-While vaping eliminate cancer causing elements found in conventional smoking, studies have linked this practice to the weakening of immune system.
+While vaping eliminate cancer-causing elements found in conventional smoking, studies have linked this practice to the weakening of the immune system.
 Studies have shown that vaping inhibits the functioning of 358 genes associated with fighting infections as compared to smoking which has shown to only inhibit 53 genes.

 Although the vaping pens and e-liquids do not have the same toxins found in conventional cigarettes, the harsh truth is that they still have nicotine, an addictive substance.
 Nicotine has been associated with withdrawal symptoms such as irritability, anxiety, insomnia, restlessness, and more.
 According to CDC, nicotine is as addictive as alcohol, heroin, and cocaine.